ImShivaa/PROJECT---API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Exception Handling - Ensuring smooth API response handling.

-# Libraries Used & Their Purpose
+# LIBRARIES USED & PURPOSES

 requests: Used to send HTTP requests and fetch data from OpenWeatherMap API.